bertiqwerty/exmex/Readme.md

 ```

 ## License
-You can select between MIT and Apache 2.0.
+You as library user can select between MIT and Apache 2.0.